 On a larger scale, British Rema has designed inerting systems and supplied classifiers into industrial ball milling systems processing highly explosive aluminium powders, including detailed ignition hazard assessments and protective instrumentation and control systems.

-Integrated into the supply chains of several mainstream aircraft programmes, the team at British Rema are world-renowned experts in the contract processing of thermoplastic polymers with particular focus on the aerospace industry.
+Integrated into the supply chains of both military and mainstream aircraft programmes, our team at British Rema are world-renowned experts in the contract processing of thermoplastic polymers with particular focus on the aerospace industry.

 In addition, we design and lease equipment to overseas customers on a long-term basis as well as providing operator training and full support – all to provide a robust processing solution for manufacturers in this highly-regulated sector.